alinz/react-native-webview-bridge/README.md

 # React Native WebView Javascript Bridge
 I have been testing and reading a lot of way to safely create a bridge between react-native and webview.
-I'm happy to announced that the wait is over and from React-Native 0.16 and above, the bridge is fully functional.
+I'm happy to announced that the wait is over and from **React-Native 0.16 and above**, the bridge is fully functional.